jahnavi-ghelani/ioed-stats/_posts/2024-10-05-confounding-variables.md

 Let's look at another example where the confounding effect is less obvious, and hence, we're less likely to detect its presence.
 Let's take the case of coffee consumption and work performance.
 Your study shows that increased coffee consumption leads to a better work performance - is this causation or spurious correlation?
 The result may seem agreeable to you, especially if you've been a coffee drinker or are surrounded by a coffee culture.

 ---
-&#2934; **Tangent:** Why? due to our confirmation bias - we are more likely to easily believe evidence that reaffirms are beliefs.
-That is, we’re less likely to question the accuracy of such results, which is contrary to one of the tenets of being a data professional - be equally skeptical about everything.
+&#127756; **Tangent:** Why? due to our confirmation bias - we are more likely to easily believe evidence that reaffirms are beliefs.
+That is, we're less likely to question the accuracy of such results, which is contrary to one of the tenets of being a data professional - be equally skeptical about everything.
 ---

 In your research, the hidden variable (the confounding variable) may be sleep quality.
 Perhaps, poor sleep quality drives your research participants to drink more coffee to be able to work better.
 Here, coffee consumption is simply a variable caught in between the effect of sleep quality on work performance.